Navigating Fibromyalgia and Sex

 Additionally, sex is a form a cardio exercise — perhaps one of the most pleasurable forms of exercise — meaning your heart and entire body will work better with regular bedroom sessions.
 Sex also helps you sleep better and strengthens your relationship with your partner.

-You May Also Like:Using Mobility Aids With Fibromyalgia
+You May Also Like:Four Ways to Cope With Fibromyalgia and Anxiety

 Related Search Topics (Ads):